What Is Child Support?

 Child support deviations are nuanced and Freed Marcroft’s family law attorneys are well-versed in the complexities.
 Deviations occur in all approaches to family law cases, including litigation, collaborative divorce, and mediation.

 Connecticut Child Support Guidelines only address situations where the family’s combined net weekly income falls between $0 – $4,000.
 But what happens in families with a high net worth or high income?
-Child support is determined on a case-by-case basis for families where the parents’ combined exceeds $4,000.
+Connecticut determines child support on a case-by-case basis for families where the parents’ combined exceeds $4,000.

 For more information about Connecticut divorce and family law, check out our Divorce Information and Facts.
 If you have questions or want to learn more about how our team of divorce attorneys can help you with your divorce or Post Judgment issue, please contact us here.